In Ephesians 2:1-10, we read the following:

 In light of the above considerations, I would like to give my opinion on Ephesians 2:10.
 I believe that all saved people will perform good works, but not necessarily during this life.
 The context of Ephesians 2:10 shows that the Apostle Paul has in mind not only the present age, but also the ages to come (verse 7).
 In this respect, any saved person who fails to perform good works during this life will certainly perform them in the ages to come after he receives his glorified resurrection body.

 In addition to the above, I think it is important that we don't read too much into passages that speak of the collective whole, as opposed to every individual member of the whole.
 In the case of Ephesians 2:1-3 and Ephesians 2:10, we might be tempted to conclude that what is true of the Ephesian church as a whole is also true for every single member in that church.
-Such a conclusion might be true, but not necessarily.
-When we make the mistake of transferring what is true of the collective whole onto the individual members that make up the whole, we commit the logical fallacy of division.
-For example, a baseball team that wins the World Series would certainly be described as a good team, but that does not necessarily mean that every single player on that team is good.
+However, in the case of the Ephesians, we know that at least some of them did get carried away with heresies (Acts 20:29-30) and they were criticized for leaving their first love (Revelation 2:4-5).
+So, we see that even a good church can have some bad individuals and be at risk of becoming a bad church.
+As another example, consider a baseball team that wins the World Series.
+The team would certainly be described as a good team, but that does not necessarily mean that every single player on that team is good.
 Likewise, the church of Jesus Christ, when viewed as a whole, is glorious and full of good works.
 However, that does not mean that every single person in the church of Jesus Christ is living in a manner pleasing to the Lord.
 In fact, the New Testament gives us several examples of saved people who were living in sin, heresy, and perhaps even apostasy (see, for example, some of the Corinthians, Galatians, Hebrews, the recipients of James letter, and some of those of the seven churches in Asia).
 Of course, such a state is lamentable, but it is the reality of things this side of heaven until we get our glorified bodies (Romans 7:24-25).